NPoornimaGit/GitAssignments/README.md

   terraform apply --auto-approve
 ```
 > ✔️ This provisions the AWS EKS cluster and deploys the application.
-Terraform will:
-Phase 1
-✔ Create cluster
-✔ read the cluster
-✔ write the kubeconfig file
-Phase 2
-✔ Create namespace task-api
-✔ Deploy Helm chart
-✔ Apply your image which you have pushed to GHCR already through workflow)

 ### Validation:
 Once cluster is created